kentico-ericd/xperience-core-breadcrumbs/README.md

 ## Adding breadcrumbs to views

 You can also add the widget directly to any view, such as the main **_Layout.cshtml**.
-The code varies depending on whether you used the optional [dependency injection](#registering-the-widget-via-dependency-injection) .
+The code varies depending on whether you used the optional [dependency injection](#registering-the-widget-via-dependency-injection).

 ### If you are using the DI approach

-You can render the breadcrumbs with the default properties using:
+You can render the breadcrumbs with the properties specified during registration using:

 ```cs
 @using Xperience.Core.Breadcrumbs